matthewgetz/rotini/website/versioned_docs/version-2.0.3/index.md

 ##### argument.values
 Argument property "values" must be of type "array" and can only contain indexes of type "argument.type".

-##### argument.isValid
+##### argument.validator
-Argument property "isValid" must be of type "function".
-The argument "isValid" function is provided the parsed value found for the argument so that additional validation can be performed beyond providing an allowed value set.
-If a boolean is returned from the "isValid" function, `true` will result in a noop and `false` will throw a default rotini parse error.
+Argument property "validator" must be of type "function".
+The argument "validator" function is provided the parsed value found for the argument so that additional validation can be performed beyond providing an allowed value set.
+If a boolean is returned from the "validator" function, `true` will result in a noop and `false` will throw a default rotini parse error.
 To provide additional control over the resulting error output, explicitly throwing an error with a custom message will override the default parse error message.

 ```js
 const arg: I_Argument = {